Resources at the

 from the National Archives for NHD 1999

 Herbert Hoover Presidential Library

 Atomic Research: 1930's Efforts to Secure Federal Funding

 Lewis L. Strauss Papers: Strauss headed the Atomic Energy Commission during the 1950's.
 A very successful investment banker with an interest in physics, Strauss was approached to help fund atomic research projects in the 1930's.
 This eventually involved him in Einstein and Szillard's effort to convince FDR to provide federal funding for atomic research.
 Materials at the Hoover Library include correspondence with Einstein, Szillard, FDR, Strauss, others.
-A few items are available in the Archival Research Catalog (ARC).
+A few items are available in the Online Catalog (OPA).

 Lewis L. Strauss Papers: As Chairman of the Atomic Energy Commission during the 1950's, Strauss was very concerned about threats to civilian health and world peace which were posed by nuclear testing and the nuclear arms race.
 In 1953, President Eisenhower decided to try to relieve world tension by focusing attention on peaceful uses for the atom.
 Strauss' involvement as one of Eisenhower's principal advisers on Atoms for Peace is extensively reflected in his papers at the Hoover Library.
 The Papers of Burke B. Hickenlooper also contain related materials.
 Hickenlooper was a U.S. Senator from Iowa and a leading member of the joint Committee on Atomic Energy.